Beach Foraging

 Winkles

-These tiny sea snails don’t look tasty but have a really good flavour and are the easiest type of shellfish to catch.
+These tiny sea snails don’t look tasty but have a really good flavor and are the easiest type of shellfish to catch.
 They like to remain submerged after the tide has gone out and can be found in any section of rock that has a crack or bowl capable of holding water.
 They are by no means uncommon and you’d find it hard to go to a beach in the UK and not find any.

 Mussels